19hours/sg-statutes/Acts/Public Utilities Act.md

 “approved person” means a person given written approval under section 41 to supply piped water for human consumption;

-“authorised officer” means an officer of the Board authorised by the Board for the purposes of this Act;
+“authorised officer” means an officer or employee of the Board, or an officer of any other statutory authority, authorised by the Board under section 10(6);

+[Act 9 of 2012 wef 01/09/2012]

 “Board” means the Public Utilities Board reconstituted under the Public Utilities Act (Cap.
 261, 1996 Ed.) in force before 1st April 2001 and continued by section 3;